14 posts of content from one prompt — and why your queue handles the timing

 3. Generating and scheduling in the same session.
 The campaign builder is fast.
 That doesn't mean you should ship the output immediately.
 Let it sit an hour.
 Re-read the captions.
 Your brain catches voice-misses better when you step away.

 4. Trusting the images unreviewed.
 AI-generated images are the part of the output that most authors need to scrutinize hardest.
 Wrong character implications, wrong era, wrong mood.
-Swap out any image that doesn't land.
+Swap out any image that doesn't land — or regenerate it with a different provider on that post's card.

 What a full workflow looks like